Why is this important?

 Getting a vehicle history check can help reduce your chances of buying a car that is being sold illegally.
 You can make several different checks through the Driver and Vehicle Licensing Agency (DVLA), a private history check and an MOT check.

-This page explains how you can find out about the history of a second-hand car.
+This page explains how you can find out about the history of a used car.

 Top tipsIt doesn’t take long or cost much to confirm the car’s history.
 Doing some simple checks before you buy could save you a lot of money and distress in the long run.

 The DVLA’s online database can tell you a car’s: